Murder of Joey Fischer

 On March 3, 1993, Saint Joseph Academy high school senior Albert Joseph "Joey" Fischer Jr. was shot dead outside his home in Rancho Viejo, an upscale community north of Brownsville, Texas.
 Dora Cisneros, the mother of his ex-girlfriend, was responsible for orchestrating Fischer's murder after he broke up with her daughter Cristina.
 Fischer and Cristina had broken up the previous summer, but Cisneros became obsessed with their relationship and insisted that Fischer date her daughter again.
 After he refused a US$500 offer from Cisneros, she consulted María Mercedes Martínez, a fortune teller, to cast a spell on him.

 The fortune teller told Cisneros she was unable to cast spells, but Cisneros insisted that she would pay to have someone beat him up.
 She decided later to have Fischer murdered instead, and told Martínez she was willing to pay US$3,000 to anyone who would kill him.
 Martínez offered to help, and Cisneros gave her the money and a photograph of Fischer.
 Martínez gave these to one of her clients, Daniel Orlando Garza.
 He contacted two Mexican hitmen from Matamoros, Tamaulipas, Israel Olivarez Cepeda and Heriberto Puentes Pizaña, who killed Fischer and then escaped to Mexico.
 The killing drew national attention because of the unusual circumstances surrounding the crime.

 Garza, troubled by what he had done, confessed to the police that he acted as a middleman in Fischer's murder.
 He cooperated with the police to incriminate Martínez, who then aided in Cisneros's arrest.
 Cisneros and Garza were eventually sentenced to life in prison by a state court in 1994, but Cisneros's sentence was overturned.
 She was convicted again in 1998 by a federal court and sentenced to life in prison.
 Martínez was given a 20-year sentence after pleading guilty and testifying against the two in court.
 Though U.S. officials tried to have the two assassins extradited, the hitmen never faced trial in Texas.
-They were prosecuted in Mexico and given a 15-year sentence.